shanthshivam/DBGym/README.md

 # Installation

-Prebuilt DBGym can be easily installed with `pip`: (tested with Python 3.10 and above)
+Prebuilt DBGym can be easily installed with `pip` (tested with Python 3.10 and above):

 ```bash
 pip install dbgym